HariSekhon/DevOps-Bash-tools/README.md

   - `git_tag_release.sh` - creates a Git tag, auto-incrementing a `.N` suffix on the year/month/day date format if no exact version given
   - `git_submodules_update_repos.sh` - updates submodules (pulls and commits latest upstream github repo submodules) - used to cascade submodule updates throughout all my repos
   - `git_askpass.sh` - credential helper script to use environment variables for git authentication
-  - `readme_generate_index.sh` - generates a markdown list for all subtitles found in the given README.md.
-Useful to quickly regenerate the Index section of a README file
+  - `markdown_generate_index.sh` - generates a markdown index list from the headings in a given markdown file such as README.md
+  - `markdown_replace_index.sh` - replaces a markdown index section in a given markdown file using `markdown_generate_index.sh`
 - `github/*.sh` - [GitHub](https://github.com/) API / CLI scripts:
   - `github_api.sh` - queries the GitHub [API](https://docs.github.com/en/rest/reference).
 Can infer GitHub user, repo and authentication token from local checkout or environment (`$GITHUB_USER`, `$GITHUB_TOKEN`)
   - `github_install_binary.sh` - installs a binary from GitHub releases into $HOME/bin or /usr/local/bin.
 Auto-determines the latest release if no version specified, detects and unpacks any tarball or zip files